PrisonTeam/Prison/docs/prison_docs_010_setting_up_a_spigot_server.md

 *  First install a copy of Java that is accessible from the command line.
     - The current version of Java is version 17.
 Even if you are using jars and other plugins that were compiled with Java 1.8.x, it is recommended to use Java 17.
-	- If you feel like you must use Java 1.8, it’s strongly suggested to use only the latest version 1.8.0_x.
+	- If you feel like you must use Java 1.8, it's strongly suggested to use only the latest version 1.8.0_x.

 *  You can download it from [Sun SE Development Kit 8]https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) for product that you need.